ItsAuraCrypto/Aura/README.md

 # Aura Core

-Aura Core is the foundational framework of the Aura blockchain, providing protocols, mining algorithms, and consensus mechanisms.
-It is designed for security, decentralization, and scalability, offering core features for mining, validation, and blockchain management.
+Aura Core is the foundational framework of the Aura blockchain, encompassing protocols, mining algorithms, and consensus mechanisms.
+Designed for security, decentralization, and scalability, Aura Core offers advanced features for mining and blockchain validation.

 ---

 ## Prerequisites

-Before you begin, ensure you have the following installed on your system:
+Before setting up the project, ensure the following tools are installed:

 - **Node.js** (version 14 or higher)
 - **npm** (Node Package Manager)